 What is the Personnel Commission?

-Personnel Commission of the Sacramento County Office of Education was established in December 1967 to administer the Merit System for Classified employees.
+Personnel Commission was established in December 1967 to administer the Merit System for Classified employees.

 Education Code specifies the

 responsibilities of Personnel Commissions.
 The Commission is comprised of three members that serve staggered three-year terms.
 One member is appointed by the

 County Board of Education, another member is appointed by the Classified collective bargaining employee unit (CSEA Chapter 480).
 Together, those two members select the third member.

 What are the principles of the Personnel Commission?